holtgrewe/tracdox/trac-sphinx/source/HowTo/ClipAlignments.rst

 How To: Compute Positions In Clipped Alignments
 ===============================================

-This page describes how to compute view and source positions in an unclipped and clipped seqan:class.Align object.
+This page describes how to compute view and source positions in an unclipped and clipped :dox:`Align`.

 Position Computation Overview
 -----------------------------